yasaman-bahrami/m-carshare/README.md

 <br/>
 <b>node</b> app.js

-<b>Features of M-Car Share system:</b>
+<b>Features of M-Car Share system:</b> <br/>
-1) Guest users can look for the available cars by location and model.
+1) Guest users can look for the available cars by location and model.<br/>
-2) Guest users can signup in the system and confirm their account via verification email.
+2) Guest users can signup in the system and confirm their account via verification email.<br/>
-3) Registered members can book cars by preferred model and location.
+3) Registered members can book cars by preferred model and location.<br/>
-4) When member books a car, bill is saved in the system internally.
+4) When member books a car, bill is saved in the system internally.<br/>
-5) User can see booked cars in the MyCar tab.
+5) User can see booked cars in the MyCar tab.<br/>
-6) When member returns a car, bill is generated to the user.
+6) When member returns a car, bill is generated to the user.<br/>
-7) Member can report the damages in the system.
+7) Member can report the damages in the system.<br/>
-8) Member will get discount if there is no damage history.
+8) Member will get discount if there is no damage history.<br/>
-9) Admin can add and delete cars in the system.
+9) Admin can add and delete cars in the system.<br/>
-10) Admin can check the reported damages.
+10) Admin can check the reported damages.<br/>
 11) Admin can track cars.